captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 You twist him into injustice.
-You made this quarrel Of a father and a son, Provoking shared blood.
+You made a quarrel of a father and a son, Provoking shared blood.

 ---